3ative/sensor-templates/README.md

 # Template Sensor of Unavailable Sensors

-Split your configuration file?, then us this (as shown in my tutorial):
+Split your configuration file?, then use this (as shown in my tutorial):
 ```yaml
 - platform: template
   sensors: